Wing0818/TestRunner/README.md

 # TestRunner
-this is a framework for testing
+this is a library  for testing